matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 **Prediction:** The *dispersion* (scatter) of weak-lensing shear measurements should correlate with the variability/kinematics of the background source population.

 As derived in Section 3, the coherent "dark matter" halo arises from the static refractive index.
 However, the secondary "Stochastic Shear" term depends on source proper motion \(\vec{\mu}_s\).
 Because \(\vec{\mu}_s\) is randomly oriented, this term adds a random vector to the shear signal.
-TEP predicts that if one constructs a shear map using highly variable or fast-moving sources, the **Shear RMS** will be systematically higher than for static sources, even if the mean profile (the halo) is identical.
+TEP predicts that if one constructs a shear map using highly variable or fast-moving sources, the shear RMS will be systematically higher than for static sources, even if the mean profile (the halo) is identical.

 **Principle:**